 Christina: Just as we were leaving to head home, we saw a family with three small children who looked as though they had all of their worldly possessions packed in their car.
 Bryan asked if they had lost their home — which they had — and gave them some gift cards.
 As with all the others, they were extremely grateful — the mother cried while the dad got out of the car to shake Bryan’s hand.
 It was the perfect ending to an extremely rewarding and humbling experience.

 Anne: Christina, Bryan, and I may have been the ones physically handing out the donations, however, we could not have done so without the support of our extraordinary co-workers and the backing of our founder, Bruce.
 Watching people change from shell-shocked and desolate to hopeful and grateful was indescribable.
 In addition to all of the items donated, BSM was able to make a charitable contribution to two outstanding agencies — the California Firefighter’s Benevolent Fund ($1,250) and the North Valley Community Foundation ($1,000).

 For many of these victims, knowing that others sincerely care added a little ray of sunshine into their unbelievably challenging and sad circumstances.
 While it was truly a blessing to have impacted the lives of so many, as reports of the fire’s devastation continue to roll in, we can’t help but wish we could do more.
-Regardless, we take solace knowing we were able to play a small role and bring joy to those we encountered.
+Regardless, we take solace knowing we were able to play a small role and bring joy to those we encountered while embodying one of BSM's core values — family.
 Being able to represent BSM in such a charitable and caring way was an honor.
 All of us are fortunate to work for such a loving and giving company!